Leonidee/spark-jobs-automation/README.md

 After running this script, you will be prompted to choose which environment you want to set up.
 And all of the required preperation will be done automatically.

 **Note**: To deploy project you need a ready-to-use Dataproc Cluster by any provider you want.
-I used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc).
+For this project I used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc).